danioxoli/HotSpotAnalysis_Plugin/README.md

 Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

 In `All plugins` tab, look for `Hotspot Analysis` and tick the checkbox.
-A new icon for Hotspot Analysis will appear on the QGIS main panel.
+A new icon for Hotspot Analysis will appear on the QGIS main panel and in the Vector Menu.

 4) If you are interested in the **latest unreleased version**:

-Download or clone the `GitHub` repository given below into QGIS Python Plugins folder: https://github.com/danioxoli/HotSpotAnalysis_Plugin/archive/master.zip
+**Download or clone** the `GitHub` repository given below into QGIS Python Plugins folder: https://github.com/danioxoli/HotSpotAnalysis_Plugin/archive/master.zip

 **Note**: default Plugins folder is: